ConYel/my_site_two/README.md

 Religion is like a blind man looking in a black room for a black cat that isn't there, and finding it.
 ― Oscar Wilde

+There is no terror in the bang, only in the anticipation of it.
+―Alfred Hitchcock